HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 {{ figure_markup(
   image="most-popular-breakpoints.png",
   caption="The most popular media query breakpoints.", description="A stacked-column chart listing the most popular media query breakpoints.
 The results are as follows.
 480 pixels, 24% min-width and 36% max-width.
 600 pixels, 31% min-width and 38% max-width.
-767px, 9% min-width and 52% max-width.
-768px, 57% min-width and 38% max-width.
-782px, 25% min-width and 10% max-width.
-800px, 8% min-width and 26% max-width.
-991px, 3% min-width and 30% max-width.
-992px, 40% min-width and 13% max-width.
-1024px, 16% min-width and 27% max-width.
-1200px, 44% min-width and 18% max-width.",
+767 pixels, 9% min-width and 52% max-width.
+768 pixels, 57% min-width and 38% max-width.
+782 pixels, 25% min-width and 10% max-width.
+800 pixels, 8% min-width and 26% max-width.
+991 pixels, 3% min-width and 30% max-width.
+992 pixels, 40% min-width and 13% max-width.
+1024 pixels, 16% min-width and 27% max-width.
+1200 pixels, 44% min-width and 18% max-width.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRXMwdR5iy0KEMBzUWuZqDfWsj8HDDJcd5lFfjJpBmJr8gI1TE3xz2BzbNB9SEzSrxDtxfqvDvnvbQ3/pubchart?oid=990843085&format=interactive",
   sheets_gid="1275086846",
   sql_file="media_query_values.sql"
 ) }}

-Beyond the 767-768 range, the next most popular breakpoints were at 600 and 1,200 pixels, and close behind that comes 480 pixels.
+Beyond the 767-768 range, the next most popular breakpoints were at 600 and 1,200 pixels, and close behind that was 480 pixels.

 Lest you think we converted all the breakpoint queries to pixels, we’re sorry to say we did not: these are the straight values from stylesheets.
 Out of all the breakpoints we analyzed, the first non-pixel value on the list is `48em`, which came in at 76th on the ranking list, appearing in 1% of desktop and 2% of mobile styles.
 The next em-based value, `40em`, is found in 85th place.